wp-plugins/countdown-clock/readme.txt

 * Select from a range of flash countdown clocks
 * Select size and layout
 * Select from set events like Christmas, New Year, or make your own countdown
-* Select text, border and background color
+* Select text, border and background color and date
 * Select background pictures or animations
 * Full range of events and designs can be seen at [mycountdown.org](http://mycountdown.org "All the countdowns in the world")